 10. Comment should be made on the potential impact of the wide range of different assays used in the papers analysed.

 Response: In the revision we have indicated our chosen statistical methods have has encompassed studies that differ from each other in many ways.
-We believe that this may be a strength of our study, i.e. we conclude that thyroid hormone levels are more likely than TSH levels to correlate with clinical parameters, regardless of the parameter, statistical method, population, assay etc. chosen.
-With particular regard to the wide range of assays used in the papers analysed, we would expect that, so long as the assay is valid, the correlation would be valid and consistent i.e. we would expect the ranking of each individual in terms of any parameter to be generally consistent across different assays.
+We believe that this may be a strength of our study, i.e., we conclude that thyroid hormone levels are more likely than TSH levels to correlate with clinical parameters, regardless of the parameter, statistical method, population, assay etc. chosen.
+With particular regard to the wide range of assays used in the papers analysed, we would expect that, so long as the assay is valid, the correlation would be valid and consistent, i.e., we would expect the ranking of each individual in terms of any parameter to be generally consistent across different assays.

 We again thank the referees for improving our manuscript substantially.
 We hope that the Editor and reviewers find the above-suggested changes are in line with their intentions and will find our manuscript of sufficient quality to warrant publication.